radio412/sunblade/README.md

 # sunblade

-This is a quick and working, but unfinished project to show an efficient 4 port display of a single scene within individual controls.
+This is a quick and working, but unfinished project to show an efficient 4 port display of a single scene with individual controls.

 A date/time controller is implemented via moment.js